+Now he's pretty good at this already.
+[Inaudible] can be a little intimidating [Inaudible].
+[Inaudible].
 He was born there, moved to the States and grew up here in Washington, D.C., one of the tough [Inaudible] as he described.

 He may be the proudest airman I've met and that's saying something.
 He gave me a gift not long ago that he will never understand how much I appreciate it.
-He had trained about 15,000 people through military training.
+He has trained about 15,000 people through military [Inaudible].

-He was good enough with the enlisted airmen they made him an officer candidate trainer.
-When I asked him what he really liked the most about that job, he said, "Well, the best part is that I earned, he stresses that he earned -- "I've earned 52 first salutes."
+He was good enough with the enlisted [Inaudible] an officer candidate trainer.
+When I asked him what he really liked the most about that job, he said, "Well, the best part is that I earned the name" he stresses that he earned -- "I've earned 52 first [Inaudible]."

+And [Inaudible].
 When I asked him about his life in Washington the first time we met, he mentioned how tough it had been.
 I said, "Well, did the Air Force change your life?"